arcus/education_modules/bash_scripts/bash_scripts.md

 ### Recognizing a Bash script

 You don't have to be able to write a script in order to use one, but you do need to know how to recognize one.
-Any file could in theory be a Bash script, but there are a few conventions that good scripts frequently use to help you, and your computer, know that they file is a script.
+Any file could in theory be a Bash script, but there are a few conventions that good scripts frequently use to help you, and your computer, know that the file is a script.

-**File name**
+File name
 ---

 The standard file ending for a script is `.sh`.
 Usually a script will be informatively named, for example `fibonacci.sh` might be a script that computes the numbers in the Fibonacci sequence.
 Even though scripts don't have to use the file ending `.sh`, this is the most common way to name them so that you and your collaborators can locate all of the scripts quickly and easily (i.e. `find *.sh`).

-**First line**
+First line
 ---

 Sometimes scripts contain a special first line that looks something like this: